 Man arrested after body found in trunk of burned-out car in St. Gabriel

-ST. GABRIEL - Police have arrested 58-year-old Carlos Burgos for the death of a man who was found in a car fire in St. Gabriel.
+ST. GABRIEL - Three weeks after the body of a Prairieville man was found in the trunk of a burned-out car in St. Gabriel, police have arrested a man they believe is responsible.

-On Feb.
-29, St. Gabriel Police and the East Iberville Parish Fire Department responded to a fire at 4445 Point Clair Road.
-While on scene, crews found a body inside the trunk of the burned vehicle.
+Carlos Burgos, 58, was arrested Wednesday in the Feb.
+29 death of Jarrous Mitchell, 28.

-During the investigation, officials had a warrant for Burgos's arrest.
-He was booked into the Iberville Parish Jail on second-degree murder, arson, and obstruction of justice.
+Mitchell was found dead Feb.
+29 in a car left at 4445 Point Clair Road, Crews from the St. Gabriel Police and the East Iberville Parish Fire departments found Mitchell's body in the trunk.

-The investigation is underway by the St. Gabriel Police Department with the assistance of the Louisiana State Fire Marshal's Office, Louisiana State Police Crime Lab, Iberville Parish Sheriff's Office, and members of the 18th Judicial District DA's Office investigators.
+St. Gabriel Police, the Louisiana State Fire Marshal's Office, Louisiana State Police Crime Lab, Iberville Parish Sheriff's Office and members of the 18th Judicial District Attorney's office are continuing to investigate.

 Trending News